 He also noted something else about the device: “It’s an iPod, a phone, and an Internet communicator.”
 In other words, seamlessly integrating three key devices into one.
 As we we would soon learn, it was also a compass, a flashlight, a calculator, a health and wellness tracker, an alarm clock, a credit card, a video player, an e-reader, a GPS, and a radio (!).

 As I watched the latest Apple announcements pour out of Cupertino yesterday, I was less impressed by the new features and products announced than I was at the poetry of how these products increasingly work together.
-Seamlessness was the order of the day, and us “users” are the beneficiaries.
+Seamlessness was the order of the day, and we “users” are the beneficiaries.

 While this year’s launch of VisionPro was certainly the more impressive technological feat, what Apple showed off yesterday demonstrates what life in the world of virtual and augmented-reality will really look like for most of us.